-The Board is ultimately responsible for setting the Bank's Risk Appetite Statement and must ensure that this is accurately reflected in the Bank's business plan and strategy, the Internal Capital Adequacy Assessment Process (ICAAP), Internal Liquidity Adequacy Assessment Process (ILAAP) and Recovery & Resolution Plan (RRP).

-The Board is responsible for defining risk policy (via the Risk Appetite Statement), and must approve any amendments to policies.
+The Board is ultimately responsible for setting the Bank's Risk Appetite Statement and must ensure that this is accurately reflected in the Bank's business plan and strategy, and in particular, the Internal Capital Adequacy Assessment Process (ICAAP) and Internal Liquidity Adequacy Assessment Process (ILAAP) The Board is responsible for defining risk policy (via the Risk Appetite Statement), and must approve any amendments to policies.

-Where the Board have changed their business strategy and/or their risk appetite, they must ensure that the associated policies have been updated and that all changes are communicated to each 'line of defence'.
+Where the Board has changed its business strategy and/or its risk appetite, it must ensure that the associated policies have been updated and that all changes are communicated to each 'line of defence'.

-The Board of Directors receive quarterly management reports on all major risk areas from the Board's Risk and Audit Committees for review and approval.
+The Board of Directors receives quarterly management reports on all major risk areas from the Board's Risk and Audit Committees for review and approval.